gisehm/Optimized-Music-Listening-Design/README.md

 ## Problem Statement <!--- do not change this line -->

 Music is and always has been an integral part of our daily lives; however, we find that music listening may not always fit the liking of the user, which is an issue we hope to reveal and address.
+Along with this, some apps show biases towards certain musicians or genres, which we hope to mitigate.

 ## Key Results <!--- do not change this line -->